PetaTookmyKFC/Prehnite/Readme/API.md

 Route : `/api/depot/list`
 Method : `Post`
-Description: Returns a list of the current Depots saved on the server
+Description: Returns a list of the current containers saved on the server
 Params:
 1. B
 	This is used to ask the server for a non formatted response.
 This should be excluded from the URL entirely to ensure it isn't processed.